dbrock/stdio.as/README.md

       </fx:Script>
     </stdio:ProcessSparkApplication>

-Remembering to include `stdio.swc', you can simply compile these applications as usual:
+Remembering to include `stdio.swc`, you can simply compile these applications as usual:

     $ fcshc stdio.swc hello_process.as